HomeDev GuideAPI Reference

 }

-The same page type as it appears in admin view.
+The same page type as it displays in the Settings view.

 The GUID attribute on the ContentTypeAttribute is the unique ID for a content type.
 Having the GUID in code is useful because you can refactor your code without getting duplicate content types in your database.
 It also reduces problems when you import and export content between databases.

-A page based on the same page type in All properties editing mode.
+A page based on the same page type in All properties edit view.
 Notice the default Content and Settings tabs, and their built-in properties.

 Tabs